Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Methods

-\paragraph{Higher-order Taylor expansions.} With Proposition 3.1, \citet{nzoyem2024neural} propose a technique to efficiently calculate the second-order Taylor expansion without materializing Hessians.
-However, their approach is limited to second order, and a naive calculation of higher-order derivatives would incur an exorbitant cost of $O(\exp(k))$ due to redundant recomputations \cite{bettencourt2019taylor}.
+The CSM mechanism is fundamentally based on Taylor approximations.
+While \citet{nzoyem2025neural} derive a mathematical proposition to efficiently calculate the second-order Taylor expansion without materializing Hessians, their approach is limited to second order.
+A naive calculation of \replace{higher-}{up to $k$-th} order (with $k>2$) derivatives would incur an exorbitant cost of $O(\exp(k))$ due to redundant recomputations \cite{bettencourt2019taylor}.

 In this work, we leverage Taylor-mode automatic differentiation (AD) to compute these derivatives at a much lower cost.
 Specifically, we adapt the \texttt{jet} API \cite{jax2018github} to derive $\hat f_{\theta}^j$ in \cref{eq:candidate}.
-While \texttt{jet} requires both a primal value and a series of coefficients to calculate the derivatives of $f = g \circ h$, our setting is not concerned with function composition.
-As such, we set our primal value to $\xi^j$ and the demanded series to $[\xi^e - \xi^j, \mathbf{0}, \ldots, \mathbf{0}]$.
-The output sequence is then multiplied by the appropriate inverse factorials and summed to produce the Taylor approximation.
+While \texttt{jet} requires both a primal value and a series of coefficients to calculate the derivatives of $g \circ h$ in the direction of a vector $v$ \cite{johnson2024taylor}, our setting is not concerned with function composition.
+As such, we set our primal value to $\xi^j$ and the demanded series to $[\xi^e - \xi^j, \mathbf{0}, \ldots, \mathbf{0}]$, which amounts to taking $h: x \mapsto x$, $g: x \mapsto f_{\theta}(x)$, and $v = \xi^e - \xi^j $.
+The output sequence (higher-order derivatives) is then multiplied by the appropriate inverse factorials and summed to produce the Taylor approximation.
 For the remainder of this work, any Taylor expansion of order $k > 2$ leverages the \texttt{jet} API.

-\paragraph{Benefits of self-modulation.} A key advantage of both CSM and $i$CSM is uncertainty quantification \cite{nzoyem2024neural}.
-Upon training, we obtain multiple contexts in close proximity, allowing us to produce an ensemble of candidate predictions in order to ascertain the variance inherent in the task distribution through the learned contexts (see for example \cref{fig:ncf_faces_ind,fig:ncf_faces_ood}).

-\paragraph{Perceived limitations.} We acknowledge that not all functions can be approximated near $\xi^0 \in \Xi$ by Taylor expansion, as such guarantees are only valid for analytic functions within a prescribed radius of convergence $R>0$ \cite{cartan1995elementary}.
-In \cref{app:divergent_series}, we address the question of whether our power series in \cref{eq:candidate}, modulated through CSM, can recover discrepancies when the underlying parameters are farther apart than $R$.

-\paragraph{CSM for NCF.} In the framework of Neural Context Flows (NCF) \cite{nzoyem2024neural}, CSM refers specifically to the Taylor expansion process used to produce candidate predictions.
-It does not encompass other concepts, such as the 3-networks architecture\footnote{When evaluating the $i$CSM implementation, we found the ``context network'' from \cite{nzoyem2024neural} to provide no expressivity benefits, which motivated its removal.}, penalization, or the alternating optimization scheme.
-In fact, we introduce a joint-optimization variant termed NCF* in \cref{subsec:img_completion}, demonstrating improved performance over NCF while keeping the same CSM mechanism.